-FIGURE 3: TrustChain Framework
+FIGURE 3: TRUSTCHAIN FRAMEWORK

-To date, Open Call #1 related to decentralised digital identity has been achieved with 13 projects implemented and Open Call #2 projects related to user privacy and data governance are in the first phase of their development.
-The following section provides an overview of these Open Call #1 and Open Call #2 projects.
-They can serve as basis for Open Call #4 intended solutions while Open Call #4 solutions can complement them to ensure answering specific needs of end users.
-Complementary information about these projects can be found here: https://TrustChain.ngi.eu/selected-projects/ Open Call #3 related to economics and democracy are at the time of writing this document not yet selected.
+To date, OC1 related to decentralised digital identity has been achieved with 13 projects implemented, while OC2 related to user privacy and data governance has been achieved with 15 projects implemented.
+OC3 projects related to smarter data exchange and data trading as well as innovative win-win federated business models are in the middle phase of their development.
+The following section provides an overview of these OC1, OC2, and OC3 projects.
+They can serve as basis for OC5 intended solutions while OC5 solutions can complement them to ensure answering specific needs of end users.
+Complementary information about these projects can be found here: https://trustchain.ngi.eu/selected-projects/.
+OC4 related to interoperability across multiple chains are at the time of writing this document not yet selected.